arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 - [Official Website](https://www.arduino.cc/pro/software-plc-ide) for Arduino PLC IDE.
 - If you have an Opta™, you do not need any license key to activate your product.
 Go to section __License Activation With Pre-Licensed Products (Opta™)__ to know more.
-- The [Arduino Cloud](https://create.arduino.cc/iot/things) will be required to perform remote actuation and status monitoring via Wi-Fi® connectivity using the sketch provided in the following section.
-The Arduino Cloud account is free and is needed to access its features.
+- The [Arduino Cloud](https://cloud.arduino.cc/) will be required to perform remote actuation and status monitoring via Wi-Fi® connectivity using the sketch provided in the following section.
+In case you do not have an account, you can create one for free inside the [cloud.arduino.cc](https://cloud.arduino.cc/home/?get-started=true).
 - [PLC IDE & IoT Cloud integration example project](assets/Opta_PLCIDE_Cloud.zip) file, compatible with Opta™

 ***The present tutorial requires latest version of the PLC IDE, with at least version 1.4.0.
 It goes same with the PLC IDE Tools.
 You can get the latest version [here](https://www.arduino.cc/en/software#arduino-plc-ide) for the latest PLC IDE and its tools.***